 Radcliffe will star alongside Tracy Morgan, Bobby Moynihan, and Erika Alexander in the upcoming yet-untitled NBC comedy series.
 The story centers on former NFL star Reggie Dinkins (Morgan), who hires a documentary crew to follow him around and rehabilitate his public image.
 Jalyn Hall (‘Till’) is also cast.
-Robert Carlock and Sam Means wrote the show, with Rhys Thomas roped in to direct.
-Production will begin in April 2025 in New York.
+Robert Carlock and Sam Means wrote the 10-episode show, with Rhys Thomas roped in to direct.
+Production is underway in New York.
+The first episode will be released on Feb 23, 2026 (Monday), and the rest of the episodes will drop on the following Mondays.

 Radcliffe and Lucas Hedges will star in Will Graham’s war thriller ‘Trust the Man.’
 The script, written by Graham, is set during the Vietnam War.
 It follows an ambitious Army Intelligence officer assigned to investigate a decorated soldier with a mysterious past.
 As surveillance and interrogation intensify, the line between loyalty and fixation starts to blur, leading both men into an uncontrollable and dangerous connection.
 Currently in its nascent stages, ‘Trust the Man’ awaits filming and a release date.